Lezalith/RenPy-Discord-Presence/README.md

 I recommend leaving these on, it's information your players can pass on to you in case they're having troubles with your game.

+# Interacting With The Presence
-# List of Functions
+## Functions
 Functions used to interact with the presence are defined inside the `discord` namespace.
+They're meant to be used inside `label`s and `init python` blocks.
 Here are the core two:

 `discord.set` takes **property names** corresponding to presence elements for arguments.
 All elements [are listed below](https://github.com/Lezalith/RenPy_Discord_Presence#basic-rich-presence-elements).